JNRowe/jnrowe.github.io/articles/tips/Making_a_nice_home.rst

 Today, Stuart Grady asked me in a private mail:

-    Okay, at which point is the "Tip of the Day" thingy going to be about using hooks and make_ in ``$HOME``?
+    Okay, at which point is the “Tip of the Day” thingy going to be about using hooks and make_ in ``$HOME``?

-I'll take the hint and look at ``make``.
-For the purposes of this post we're going to pretend we haven't read `recursive make considered harmful`_ as I don't heed its advice for the ``Makefile`` I have in my home directory.
-That said, let's have a look at what can be found in my current top-level ``Makefile``.
+I’ll take the hint and look at ``make``.
+For the purposes of this post we’re going to pretend we haven’t read `recursive make considered harmful`_ as I don’t heed its advice for the ``Makefile`` I have in my home directory.
+That said, let’s have a look at what can be found in my current top-level ``Makefile``.

 Permissions
 -----------

-I keep my home directory version controlled with ``git``, but git out of the box doesn't maintain permissions on files beyond the executable bit.
-There are plenty of ways around this including using external tools such as etckeeper_, but I prefer the simple approach of setting the permissions when they're needed:
+I keep my home directory version controlled with ``git``, but git out of the box doesn’t maintain permissions on files beyond the executable bit.
+There are plenty of ways around this including using external tools such as etckeeper_, but I prefer the simple approach of setting the permissions when they’re needed:

 .. code-block:: make